agenixframework/agenix-playwright-grid/README.md

 Label schema (routing keys)
 Labels are ordered, `:`‑separated segments.
 Keep `Browser` second for consistent routing and metrics.

+See also: [Session distribution across workers](#session-distribution) for how capacity is aggregated across workers.
+For detailed matching strategy, see docs/Label-Matching.md.
+For a deep dive, see docs/distribution.md.

 - 3‑part (baseline): `App:Browser:Env`
 - 4‑part: `App:Browser:Env:Region`
 - 5‑part: `App:Browser:Env:Region:OS`